HaodongZheng/Tactile-Sensor-Array-Test-Bed-TU-e-Robotics-Motion-Lab/README.md

 ```python
 BAUDRATE = 57600
 ```

-Make sure that the serial port, baudrate, and Modbus slave address match the configuration of your Z-SG amplifier module.
+Make sure that the serial port, baudrate, and Modbus slave address match the configuration of the Z-SG amplifier module if you change its settings (Do not recommend).

 ## Making your own easy-swap indentation head